Game of Thrones filming locations – Northern Ireland

 I would certainly want to visit the caves of Cushendun early.
 Hordes of tourist flock to this location like vultures around a dead carcass.
 The caves are one of the essential stops for Game of Thrones fans.

-Head back to the Coastal Road Route towards Belfast; you must pass through the town of Glenarm, known for the walled gardens next to an old castle converted into a mansion.
+Head back to the Coastal Road Route towards Belfast, you will pass through the town of Glenarm, known for the walled gardens next to an old castle converted into a mansion.

 Steensons the jewellry shop

-Glenarm, entrance is next to the Tourist Office, located next Steensons Jewellery shop.
-Steensons, a jewellery workshop that was responsible for developing some of the handmade pieces.
-King Joffrey crown, Cercy’s earrings, Margaery Tyrell’s tiara and even Sansa’s poison necklace that ended the life of the very young and evil Lannister.
+Adjacent to the Tourist Office is Steenson’s jewelry shop, the jewelry workshop was responsible for creating some of the handmade pieces of jewelry used for the series like King Joffrey crown, Cersei’s earrings, Margaery Tyrell’s tiara and even Sansa’s poison necklace that ended the life of the very young and evil Lannister.